Top of the page

-Near-drowning can injure your brain and can be life-threatening.
+Non-fatal drowning can injure your brain and can be life-threatening.
 You may need special care, such as being in the intensive care unit (ICU).
 Your care team will watch you closely and make any needed changes in treatment right away.

 Treatment may include: